 Thank you to the Parrotheads who shared their love of Jimmy Buffett.

-It was interesting to me that only a handful of Parrotheads replied to share their raving fan stories, after my post the other day.
+It was interesting to me that only a handful of Parrotheads replied to share their raving fan stories.

 Dozens of you had the same sentiment as me.